WebOfTrustInfo/rwot11-the-hague/advance-readings/collaborative-seed-recovery-csr.md

 The key features are:

 -   Use of Shamir’s Secret Sharing to shard secrets.
--   New capabilities to protect larger amounts of data than Shamir can natively, thanks to use of “crypto-envelopes”, which encrypt any amount of data through a symmetric key, which is what is actually sharded.
+-   New capabilities to protect larger amounts of data than Shamir can natively, thanks to use of “Envelopes”, which encrypt any amount of data through a symmetric key, which is what is actually sharded.
 -   Use of platform cloud backup system as a storage locale for the first share as well as to hold metadata about where other shares are.
 -   Design of share-servers, which hold shares as part of an ecosystem of secret sharing.
 -   Automation so that the user doesn’t initially have to worry about the secret-sharing methodology at all.